WebAssembly/design/BinaryEncoding.md

   * To avoid (over time) large index-space declaration sections that are largely the same between modules, finalized versions of standards would define named baseline index spaces that modules could optionally use as a starting point to further refine.
-    * For example, to use all of [v.1](V1.md) plus [SIMD](EssentialPostV1Features.md#fixed-width-simd) the declaration could be "v1" followed by the list of SIMD opcodes used.
+    * For example, to use all of [the MVP](MVP.md) plus [SIMD](EssentialPostMVPFeatures.md#fixed-width-simd) the declaration could be "base" followed by the list of SIMD opcodes used.
-    * This feature would also be most useful for people handwriting the [text format](V1.md#text-format).
+    * This feature would also be most useful for people handwriting the [text format](MVP.md#text-format).
     * However, such a version declaration does not establish a global "version" for the module or affect anything outside of the initialization of the index spaces; decoders would remain versionless and simply add cases for new *names* (as with current JS parsers).